steveluscher/react-rjsdaq-workshop/README.md

 * Share common component traits through mixins
 * Define and enforce component interfaces through the use of prop validation
-* Interact with the DOM using React ‘refs’
 * Communicate between components using delegation
 * Communicate between components using a message center